fabric8-analytics/fabric8-analytics-deployment/README.md

 * `POSTGRESQL_PASSWORD` - defaults to `coreapi` in the local setup
 * `POSTGRESQL_DATABASE` - defaults to `coreapi` in the local
 * `PGBOUNCER_SERVICE_HOST` - defaults to `coreapi-pgbouncer` (note that PostgreSQL/Amazon RDS is accessed through PGBouncer, thus naming)

+### Importing the production graph data

+There can be requirements where a developer will have to import the production data on her/his development graph database.
+Following process has to be followed for the data import:

+1. SRE team dumps production data on the S3 bucket `dynamodb-migration-backups-osio` in `osio-dev` namespace.
+2. Use the AWS Data pipeline service to import data from graph tables.
+3. Create a pipeline with the source template `Import DynamoDB backup data from S3`.
+4. Select one of the backup folders in `s3://dynamodb-migration-backups-osio/backups/prod_edgestore/` as `Input S3 folder`.
+5. Provide the corresponding developer dynamodb table name as `Target DynamoDB table name`.
+For example, `mykerberosid_edgestore`.
+6. Set the `DynamoDB write throughput ratio` as 1.
+For a faster import, the developer will have to set the write capacity of the respective dynamodb table to a higher number (For example, 100).
+This value has to be reset to the default as soon as the import completes of that table.
+7. Schedule the data pipeline to run `on pipeline activation`.
+8. Enable logging optionally and then click on `Activate`.
+9. The process involving steps from 2 to 8 has to be repeated for two other tables `_graphindex` and `_titan_ids`.
+All three data pipelines can be run in parallel.
+10. The import may take a day to two to complete depending on the dynamodb write capacity set of the developers' tables.